shaunsmith/functionslab/README.md

 ### 2) Function to Object Store

-TODO - Also need to share the Object Store bucket details
+Note - The OCI Object Store bucket details are in the example below

 * [OSS Fn to OCI Object Store](https://github.com/abhirockzz/fn-oci-obj-store-sample)